-Most of the four congressional districts that touch Hampton Roads remain close to the same under Virginia Democrats’ proposed mid-decade redistricting plan that requires a state constitutional change.
+Most of the congressional districts that touch Hampton Roads would remain largely unchanged under Virginia Democrats’ proposed mid-decade redistricting plan, which voters will weigh in on this week.

 But the plan would drastically change the demographics and geography of a district where Republicans have held power for decades.

-Of Hampton Roads’ congressional districts, the 1st District stands to change the most under the Democrats’ proposal.
+The 1st District is the Hampton Roads district that stands to change the most under the Democrats’ proposal.
 Republican Rep. Rob Wittman has held office there since 2007.
 Before him, Republican Jo Ann Davis held the seat from 2001 to 2007.

-Under the Democrats’ plan, most of the existing 1st District would become a newly configured 8th District that would capture more localities beyond the Northern Neck to the state’s northern border with Washington, D.C..
+Under the Democrats’ plan, most of the existing 1st District would become a newly configured 8th District that would capture more localities beyond the Northern Neck, reaching to the state’s northern border with Washington, D.C.

 Wittman did not respond to WHRO’s request for comment on the map.